Epilena/The-Big-Apple/README.md

 After looking at the data by boroughs, we decided to see the data as a whole for NYC Airbnb's.
 Because most of the New York population lives in townhouses, condos, lofts, and studio apartments, we were curious to see whether the room type affected the number of reviews for these properties.
 A scatter plot was used to determine the correlation for each room type in Airbnb as well as a regression line to indicate the finding.
 We found that there was in fact, no correlation between these variables, however, the minimum nights that the hosts set for these properties do impact the number of reviews.
 Scatter plots and histograms were provided for this.

 Lastly, heat maps for each borough was created to show the frequency of the number of reviews for each of them.
 Like mentioned above, this helps us see which borough is the most and least popular.
 In addition, a separate file was attached to determine how close subway stops are to these properties.
 In NYC, public transit is the most popular way of travelling around the city, therefore, one would want to be close to these options.
 A map was provided to show which borough could potentially be the most convenient for people traveling by leisure or because of business.
 By using all of this information, a statistical analysis was created between Brooklyn and Manhattan.
 More specifically, an independent t-test was created between the two boroughs to determine the p-value significance in price.

+In conclusion, we found that even though Manhattan and Brooklyn had the highest number of property listings, the Bronx, Queens and Staten Island had higher average number of reviews per property.
+Based on the distribution shown in the boxplots, the Bronx, Queens and Staten Island are found to be the most affordable.
+As far as the correlation between price and number of reviews for each room type go, we found no correlations between these variables, however, we found that once a host increased the minimum night stay to three nights, there was a drop in reviews by approximately 30%.
+Taking all of these factors into consideration, we recommend looking for a property that would be attractive to the short-term leisure customer.

 ***********************************
 Data Limitations
 Dataset represents a snapshot of property listings